ryansgot/gradle-publishing-plugin/README.md

   ]
-  // goes in the description field of the pom description = /* A short description of the artifact you're publishing */ }
+  // goes in the description field of the pom description = /* A short description of the artifact you're publishing */ filteredAndroidVariants = [
+    'debug' // assuming you have an android project and you DO NOT want to publish the debug variant ] // will default to an empty set
+}
 ```
 There are other properties you can configure via the `fsPublishingConfig` gradle extension.
 See [FSPublishingExtension](src/main/groovy/com/fsryan/gradle/FSPublishingExtension.groovy) for more details.